protocolbuffers/protobuf/csharp/README.md

 the file (once in the first `PropertyGroup` element, and again in the second `PropertyGroup` element, i.e., the one with the conditional).

+`dotnet test` is unable to run unit tests under .NET 3.5, but after building Google.Protobuf.Test.csproj you can run the tests by running Google.Protobuf.Test.exe.

 History of C# protobufs
 =======================